-SAHPRA continues to monitor adverse reactions to vaccines and other health products.
-The organisation strives to encourage the public to use the Med Safety App.
-The Med Safety App works synergistically with the microsite that focuses on reporting adverse events following immunisation (AEFIs) as well as adverse events of special interest (AESIs) following vaccination.
+SAHPRA continues to closely monitor data to rapidly identify adverse reactions associated with drugs, vaccines and other health products.
+The regulator still encourages the public to use the Med Safety App which works synergistically with the microsite that focuses on reporting adverse events following immunisation (AEFIs) as well as adverse events of special interest (AESIs) following vaccination but will soon be expanded to cover all vaccines registered in the country.